alinex/node-dbreport/README.md

 - work on any database
 - fully configurable
-- send results as csv or xlsx
+- send results as csv
 - cli interface

 It can be started from command line or triggered using cron.